jackburridge/jwb/blog/2025/best_header_you_probably_havent_heard_of.rst

  An Implementation
 *******************

 Now for an implementation.
-He we are going to build some ASGI_ middleware:
+We are going to build some ASGI_ middleware:

 .. literalinclude:: header/echo_set_header.py

 This works by wrapping the app, and whenever a HTTP request is made we wrap the :py:func:`send` so we can add headers to the ``"http.response.start"`` based on the ``X-Echo-Set-Header``.

 You can now use this middleware with any ASGI_ compatible framework!
-Look here is an example written with FastAPI_:
+Here is an example written with FastAPI_:

 .. literalinclude:: header/fastapi_app.py
    :start-after: # start